Te Pūnaha Matatini Code of Conduct

 As a New Zealand Centre of Research Excellence comprised of members from diverse backgrounds, organisations, and lived experiences, we are committed to the open exchange of ideas, freedom of thought and expression, and respectful debate.
 These require a community and an environment that recognises the inherent worth of every person and group, that fosters inclusion, dignity, understanding, and mutual respect, and embraces diversity.

 Te Pūnaha Matatini is dedicated to providing a harassment-free experience for everyone engaging with Te Pūnaha Matatini and our communities, regardless of gender, sexual orientation, disability, physical appearance, race, ethnicity, political affiliation, nationality, language, or religion – and not limited to these aspects.
 We are a collaborative research community dedicated to cooperation, civility, and respect, and do not tolerate harassment in any form.
 Sexual or discriminatory language or imagery is not appropriate for any conference or event venue, including talks, workshops, social events, and other Te Pūnaha Matatini-funded, sponsored, or organised events.
-Participants at a Te Pūnaha Matatini event violating these rules may be sanctioned or expelled at the discretion of the organisers or the Te Pūnaha Matatini Research Committee.
+Participants at a Te Pūnaha Matatini event violating these rules may be sanctioned or expelled at the discretion of the organisers or the Te Pūnaha Matatini Strategic Leadership Group.

 Harassment and hostile behaviour are not welcome at Te Pūnaha Matatini.
 This includes speech or behaviour (including in public presentations and on-line discourse) that intimidates, creates discomfort, or interferes with a person’s participation or opportunity for participation in the community or event.
 Te Pūnaha Matatini aims to be an environment where harassment in any form does not take place, including but not limited to harassment based on race, gender, religion, age, colour, national origin, ancestry, disability, socioeconomic status, sexual orientation, or gender identity.